Chestertown, New York

 Chestertown is a hamlet of the town of Chester, in Warren County, New York, United States.
 It is located by the junction of Route 8 and U.S. Route 9, in the Adirondack Mountains.
-The population was 586 at the 2020 census, which lists the community as a census-designated place.
+The population was 586 as of the 2020 census, which lists the community as a census-designated place.

 History

 The community was founded in 1799 by New Englanders who built mills along its creeks.
 The first settlement was established around 1790 and was called Chester Four Corners.

 The Chestertown Historic District was added to the National Register of Historic Places in 1977.

 Geography

 Chestertown is located at (43.6525664, -73.8009597) and its elevation is 896 ft.
 The ZIP code is 12817 and it is in the Eastern Time Zone.
 The nearest city is Glens Falls.

 According to the 2010 United States census, Chestertown has a total area of 3.856 sqmi, of which 3.843 sqmi is land and 0.013 sqmi is water.